Myles Straw Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 10.7 strikeouts per nine innings compiled by the Yankees pitching staff leads MLB.
+- The Yankees' 2.69 team ERA ranks fourth among all league pitching staffs.

-- The Yankees have a 2.76 team ERA that ranks fourth among all MLB pitching staffs.
+- Yankees pitchers combine to allow six home runs (0.5 per game), the second-fewest in baseball.

-- The Yankees surrender the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Yankees will send Schmidt (0-0) out to make his third start of the season.

-- His last time out was in relief on Monday when the righty threw 2/3 innings against the Cleveland Guardians while giving up hits.
+- His last appearance was out of the bullpen on Tuesday when the righty threw 2/3 innings against the Cleveland Guardians while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.